 According to The Journal of Pediatrics, children need at least an hour of physical activity every day.
-While a 45 or 60 minute elementary school physical education class might come close to meeting those time requirements, often the activity levels of such classes are not adequate.
+While a 45 or 60 minute elementary school P.E. class might come close to meeting those time requirements, often the activity levels of such classes are not adequate.

-A curriculum can be designed to keep motivations high.
+A curriculum must be designed to keep motivations high.
 Some students who are not interested in one sport may be quite excited about another.
-Designing a program that takes variations in interest into account will allow teachers to increase overall class motivation.
+Designing a program that takes various interest into account increases overall class motivation.

 Address state and national standards

-Whatever standards a curriculum designer is faced with, those standards must be accommodated.
-This is why it is important to keep such standards at the forefront of any curriculum.
-If state and national standards are addressed at the beginning of the design process, they can be incorporated fairly easy into any curriculum.
+It is important to keep state and national standards at the forefront of any curriculum.
+If these standards are addressed at the beginning of the design process, they can be incorporated fairly easy into any curriculum.